giampaolo/psutil/docs/index.rst

-    - **minor** (a.k.a. *soft* faults): occur when a memory page is not currently mapped into the process address space, but is already present in physical RAM (e.g. a shared library page loaded by another process).
+    - **minor** (a.k.a. *soft* faults): occur when a memory page is not currently mapped into the process address space, but is already present in physical RAM (e.g. a shared library loaded by another process).
 The kernel resolves these without disk I/O.
     - **major** (a.k.a. *hard* faults): occur when the page must be fetched from disk.
 These are expensive because they stall the process until I/O completes.